LH-90/Tweets_sentiment_analysis/README.md

 The 2 datasets used in this project are downloaded from Kaggle and contain tweets from the social media X.
 There are two CSV files:
-- "Tweets": This file contains labeled tweets used for training and testing the model.
+- **Tweets**: This file contains labeled tweets used for training and testing the model.
-- "ChatGPT_tweets": This file contains tweets without labels, which will be used to predict sentiment using the trained model.
+- **ChatGPT_tweets**: This file contains tweets without labels, which will be used to predict sentiment using the trained model.

 ## Setting up a virtual environment in VS Code